-Courtney Katz, graduated with a Masters in Biotechnology in May 2019, and continues as a PhD students in the Molecular Biophysics Concentration.
+Courtney Katz, graduated with a Masters in Biotechnology in May 2019, and continues as a PhD student in the Molecular Biophysics Concentration.
 She presented her work on a Poster at the Annual Center for Membrane Protein Research in 2018, at the Student Research week in 2019, and at the Biophysical Society meeting 2020 in San Diego.
 She is coauthor on a manuscript to be submitted.

-Benjamin Jackson is a graduate student in the Biotechnology Master's program.
+Benjamin Jackson graduated with a Master's in Biotechnology May 2020.
 He conducted a research project in the lab from October 2018 - May 2019, and is coauthor on a manuscript to be submitted.
+He was accepted to TTHUSC SOM with a scholarship for minority backgrounds.

-Bradley Schniers, conducted a research project in the lab from March 2017, and continued during his first year after joining our PhD graduate program in Biochemistry & Molecular Genetics; he is now a member of Yangzom Bhutia's lab.
+Bradley Schniers, conducted a research project in the lab from March 2017, and continued during his first year after joining our PhD graduate program in Biochemistry & Molecular Genetics; he continued as a member of Yangzom Bhutia's lab and graduated in May 2022.

-Bala Meenakshi Purna, graduate with a Ph.D. in Biochemistry and Cellular and Molecular Biology (BCMB), TTUHSC in December 2017.
+Bala Meenakshi Purna, graduated with a Ph.D. in Biochemistry and Cellular and Molecular Biology (BCMB), TTUHSC in December 2017.
 She started in my lab as an intern in June 2011 and graduated with an MS in Biotechnology (TTU track) in May 2012.
 She joint our Biochemistry and Molecular Genetics (BMG, now BCMB) program as a PhD student to pursue her project on Cystic Fibrosis and was supported by The CH Foundation.
 She presented her work at the annual North American Cystic Fibrosis Conference in 2014, 2015, and 2016 (national meetings with >3,000 attendees), is first author on a publication in Protein Engineering, Design and Selection (PEDS) in 2017, and is co-author in BBA Biomembranes in 2018.